-Here’s how you can sew a set of tea towels!
-You can embroider and/or use decorative stitches on these if you’d like to, it’s really up to you!
-This is a super fun project and makes amazing gifts!
+Here’s how you can sew a set of tea towels.
+You can embroider and/or use decorative stitches on these if you’d like to.
+It’s up to you, personalize them your way!
+These tea towels make great gifts too.

 These tea towels are a great quick and easy project for all skill levels!